Emotional Self-Care During Tough Times

 By Stephanie Watson

-Stress is an ever-present part of life.
-It comes in large and small packages – from major upheavals like a divorce or job loss, to minor day-to-day snags like traffic and long supermarket checkout lines.
+Stress may feel overwhelming with rising fears about the novel coronavirus and its impacts.
+But stress is ever-present in daily life, whether it's from a major upheaval like a pandemic, a personal trauma like a divorce or job loss, or even just minor day-to-day snags like traffic and long supermarket checkout lines.
 To all of these worries, arthritis, especially inflammatory arthritis, adds a whole other set of stressors.

 “When you have a chronic illness, the disease and its treatments bring along a lot of stressful events and situations,” says Francis Keefe, PhD, professor in Psychiatry and Behavioral Sciences, and director of the Pain Prevention and Treatment Research Program at Duke University Medical Center.